Christian Cooke

 Christian Louis Cooke (born 15 September 1987) is an English actor.
-He is known for playing Luke Kirkwall in Where the Heart Is, Luke Rutherford in Demons, Dorian Gaudain in Trinity, Freddie Taylor in Cemetery Junction and Len Matthews in the Channel 4 mini series The Promise.
-Cooke's most recent roles include ex-soldier Graham Connor in Crackle's original drama The Art of More and Mickey Argyll in BBC's three-part adaptation of Agatha Christie novel Ordeal by Innocence.
+He is known for playing Freddie Taylor in Cemetery Junction and Len Matthews in the Channel 4 mini series The Promise.
+Cooke recently played Garry Kasparov in the critically acclaimed mini series Rematch on Disney Plus, and Ron in the movie Plainclothes, which won a Special Jury Award at Sundance 2025.

-His other television roles have included Echo Beach (2008), Magic City (2012–13) and Witches of East End (2014).
-His other film roles have included Mercutio in Romeo & Juliet (2013), Electricity (2014), Love, Rosie (2014) and Drunk Wedding (2015).
+Other television roles include Magic City (2012–13) and That Dirty Black Bag for AMC, and his other film roles include Mercutio in Romeo & Juliet (2013), Electricity (2014), Love, Rosie (2014) and Drunk Wedding (2015).

 Early life and education

 Cooke was born in Leeds, West Yorkshire.
 He attended St Mary's Menston Catholic Voluntary Academy.
 He has an older brother, Alexander, a younger sister, Gabrielle, and is a first cousin to Mel B from the Spice Girls through his mother, Di, who is sister to Mel's mother, Andrea Brown.

 Cooke began his acting career at the age of 10 when he appeared in a production of Bedazzled at the Bingley Arts Centre.
 His first television appearance was in a commercial for Birds Eye beef burgers, shortly followed by his first lead role as Wilmot Tanner in Granada Television series Wilmot.
 His career progressed from there.